Employee benefits

 • A priority parking space

-• The ability to shadow a senior employee (of their choice) for a day
+• Shadowing a senior employee (of their choice) for a day

-• Speak to them about a implementing something they would like to see the business embrace, for example supporting a charity
+• Implementing something they would like to see the business embrace, for example, supporting a charity

-• Allow the employee to attend an event or meeting they usually would not be invited to
+• Attending an event or meeting they usually would not be invited to

 Reward and recognition is a proven motivator

-Employees that report having a reward and recognition program at work have high employee experience scores.
-Higher employee experience scores are linked to higher performance, higher mental resilience, and higher financial outcomes.
+Employees who report having a reward and recognition program at work have high employee experience scores.

-However, the positive effects of receiving recognition last roughly one week, so it needs to be an ongoing effort.
+However, the positive effects of receiving recognition last around one week, so it must be an ongoing effort.

 Learn how you can reward and recognise with Perkbox